Senate delegation, Chinese leader connect with video link to discuss ties

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Both sites discussed bilateral relations, new roles of parliaments especially after the corona outbreak, cooperation at CPEC and BRI levels.
-A delegation of senators led by Chairman Senate Sadiq Sanjrani, Senators Sajjad Hussain Turi, Dilawar Khan, Mirza Muhammad Afridi, Muhammad Ali Khan Saif, Mushahid Hussain Syed and Manzoor Kakar also attended the online meeting, while Secretary Senate Muhammad Qasim Samad Khan also presented on the occasion.
+Both sites have discussed bilateral relations, new roles of the parliaments especially after the corona outbreak, cooperation at CPEC and BRI levels.
+A delegation of the Senators led by Chairman Senate Sadiq Sanjrani, Senators Sajjad Hussain Turi, Dilawar Khan, Mirza Muhammad Afridi, Muhammad Ali Khan Saif, Mushahid Hussain Syed and Manzoor Kakar also attended the online meeting, while Secretary Senate Muhammad Qasim Samad Khan also presented on the occasion.

+The Chairman Senate said the China is an everlasting friend of Pakistan and during the past few years, the friendship has turned into a strategic partnership.
+He said Pakistan is committed to one China policy, and Pakistan has supported Chinese positions on the important issues of the national interest.
+He said Pakistan valued Chinese support on various national and international issues, especially Chinese stance on Indian-Occupied Kashmir (IOK) at the UN.